 Draw up terms of reference for each of the entities that are to be created.
 These mechanisms may include some or all of the following:

 - Validation groups are among the innovative methods HDR teams have adopted to test hypotheses and findings among people on the street.
 These methods might include local, national or region-wide workshops, reality check meetings among citizens, discussion groups, and reader circles of people in remote areas.
-The 2001 national HDR in Bulgaria offers a good example.

 - The follow-up group helps shape and implement outreach, communications, advocacy and impact monitoring.
 The group typically includes representatives of the steering committee, the advisory committee and the core group of researchers and analysts, plus advocates for the educational system, the private sector, the media, women’s groups, community associations and other actors within the target audience.